 | Give a Gift |

-Kendall A. Bell's poetry has been widely published in print and online, most recently in Rose Red Review and work to a calm.
-He was nominated for Sundress Publications' Best of the Net collection in 2007, 2009, 2011, 2012 and 2013.
+Kendall A. Bell's poetry has been most recently published in Thick With Conviction and Melancholy Hyperbole.
+He was nominated for Sundress Publications' Best of the Net collection in 2007, 2009, 2011, 2012, 2013 and 2015.
 He is the author of seventeen chapbooks.
 His current chapbook is "Into The Undertow", and is available from Indigent Press.
-He is the founder and co-editor of the online journal Chantarelle's Notebook and the publisher/editor of Maverick Duck Press.
-He is president and a founding member of the Quick and Dirty Poets.
-His website is www.kendallabell.com and his chapbooks are available through www.maverickduckpress.com.
-He lives in Riverside, New Jersey.
+He is the founder and co-editor of the online journal Chantarelle's Notebook and publisher/editor of Maverick Duck Press.
+His chapbooks are available through Maverick Duck Press.
+He lives in Southern New Jersey.

 Langhorne Manor, PA